andretimm/ping-observer/README.md

 {
 	host:'google.com', // Required
 	interval: 5000, // Time interval in ms, default to 5000
-	timeout: 3000  // Timeout in seconds, default to 3000
+	timeout: 3000, // Timeout in seconds, default to 3000
-}
+	arguments: ['-w','10']  // Optional options does not provided }
 ```